Schelin/AnalysisChoicesOLVH/README.md

 **Run it on the web**

-Later you will have the possibility to look at it online without an R installation.
-However, it only allows for 25 active hours per month.
+We are currently preparing for the possibility to look at it online without an R installation.

 If you are familiar with R, we encourage you to instead install the ShinyApp locally.